-James Downs Assistant Professor of History: A historian of the United States with special interest in the medical dimensions of emancipation and how the federal government responded to the subsequent outbreak of sickness and destitution.
+James Downs Associate Professor of History: A historian of the United States with special interest in the medical dimensions of emancipation and how the federal government responded to the subsequent outbreak of sickness and destitution.

 Glenn Dreyer Director of the Arboretum: A botanist who has interests in the interface between ecology and horticulture.

 William Frasure Professor of Government: A political scientist interested in the political behavior of public and private interest groups, businesses and government agencies as they interact on environmental issues.

 Anthony Graesch Associate Professor of Anthropology: a four-field-trained anthropologist whose research and teaching focus on the archeology of North America, including the study of aboriginal and colonizing societies in both past and present settings.

 Pam Hine Senior Lecturer in Botany with special interests in environmental education, Hine has research experience in pollination ecology and tidal marsh ecology.

 Chad Jones Associate Professor of Botany with special interests in plant ecology, plant succession, invasive species, GIS and ecological modeling.